masneyb/shotwell-site-generator/README.md

 on a small single board computer like a Raspberry Pi and use it as a photo frame as described on the [PHOTOFRAME.md](PHOTOFRAME.md) page.

+Note that the generated website is readonly and you cannot make any changes to your media there.
+If you need to make a change to say add new media, change existing media, etc, then make those changes inside Shotwell.
+Once you are done, you can rerun this project and it'll update the generated website.
+I have automation setup so that when I backup my Shotwell library to my home server that my photo/video website is automatically regenerated.

 ## Screenshots

 ![Mobile Default View](screenshots/mobile-default-view-small.png?raw=1)